-In general Bleed believes in the importance of certificates in order to strengthen transparency and confidence in one companies production.
-Because they do put a special focus on the research and development of exotic and sustainable materials, having unconventional fibers certified is often difficult.
-For instance, they prefer accepting a weakness of attestation, instead of resigning a functional fiber, which does make a significant contribution to environmental relief due to its minimal water demands and with no involvement of pesticides and herbicides.
-At the same time it creates fair wages for good work within a socially weak country.less
+In general Bleed believes in the importance of certificates in order to strengthen transparency and confidence in the companies value chain.
+Because they place a special focus on the research and development of exotic and sustainable materials, having unconventional fibers certified is often difficult.
+For instance, they prefer accepting a weakness of attestation, instead of resigning a functional fiber, which does make a significant contribution to environmental relief due to its minimal water demands and with no involvement of pesticides and herbicides, whilst supporting fair wages for good work within a socially weak country.

-Very innovative, sustainability-driven design.
-Example is the up-cycled outdoor collection, where Bleed uses left-over material by Sympatex® and GOTS certified Lab Test samples, which would be waste otherwise to create unique pieces.less
+Bleed believes in very innovative, sustainability-driven design.
+A good example is the up-cycled outdoor collection, where Bleed uses left over material by Sympatex® and GOTS certified Lab Test samples, which would be waste otherwise to create unique pieces.less

 Energy for headquarters comes from local hydro-power.
 The small company does the usual protocol concerning waste, paper use, printers etc.

-They know all Tier One (manufacturers) partners personally and visit them regularly.
-Together with the manufacturers they decide the ingredients suppliers and the materials (Tier Two).
+Bleed knows all Tier One (manufacturers) partners personally and visit them regularly.
+Together with the manufacturers they decide on the ingredients suppliers and the materials (Tier Two).

-Bleed buys all natural materials at GOTS certified suppliers.less
+Bleed buys all natural materials from GOTS certified suppliers.less

 All European products are transported to the German headquarters by truck, all Asian product is shipped by boat to Hamburg and is then delivered by truck to Headquarters.